Pilgrimss/final_project_dynamo/apps/dynamo/DESIGN.md

 - Locates the objects replicas associated with the key in the storage system
 - Returns a single list of objects with conflicting versions along with a *context*
 ### Implementation
+- Any node can act as a coordinator for a read request
 - The coordinator requests all existing versions of data for that key from the $N$ highest-ranked reachable nodes
 - then waits for $R$ responses before returning the result to the client
 - If multiple versions gathered: (TODO)